crkn-rcdr/OCR-Evaluations/README.md

 So a fair ABBYY-vs-Paddle benchmark should record whether Paddle was given these extra supporting steps, because ABBYY's observed quality often depends on them.

-### Practical takeaway for this repo

-When comparing ABBYY against PaddleOCR, PaddleVL, olmOCR, Chandra, or DeepSeek VL, it helps to remember that ABBYY is effectively a pipeline rather than a single recognizer.
-Its results may reflect:

-- preprocessing and image cleanup
-- page segmentation and layout understanding
-- language and script support
-- table and field detection
-- OCR plus ICR plus barcode/mark recognition
-- rule-based and database-backed validation
-- optional human correction loops

 So if ABBYY outperforms a model on a document, the difference may come from any combination of recognition quality, layout analysis, field constraints, validation logic, or workflow-level post-processing, not just from better raw character classification.

-### What ABBYY does around the document that Paddle would need to recreate
+### What ABBYY does around the document that Paddle users would need to recreate

 If the goal is to get Paddle closer to ABBYY-quality end-to-end OCR on difficult documents, it is not enough to compare ABBYY against a bare OCR recognizer.